balacrz/cloudseeder/README.md

 ## More details

-For deeper documentation (architecture notes, configuration guides, mapping & pipeline references, troubleshooting, and FAQs), see the **`docs/`** folder in this repository.
+For deeper documentation (Sample use cases, configuration guides, mapping & pipeline references, and troubleshooting), see the **`docs/`** folder in this repository.

 ## License